 The specification builds on the cine-literacy learners have developed informally since childhood, as well of course upon that learned at GCSE .
 They will also engage with a wide range of different kinds of films, developing skills of observation, critical analysis and personal reflection, as well as developing their creativity and practical skills, either in audio-visual or written form.
 A variety of forms of assessment are used, with the intention of producing imaginative, active learners.

-There have already been a number of visits to screenings of special interest, and there are plans for future visits to the Warner Brothers studio.
+There have already been a number of visits to screenings of special interest.
+We also run annual trips to the Warner Brothers studio in London.